misteraddons/mister_unstable_updater_scripts/README.md

 db_url = https://raw.githubusercontent.com/MiSTer-unstable-nightlies/Unstable_Folder_MiSTer/main/db_unstable_nightlies_folder.json
 ```

+## Disclaimer
+Use these scripts at your own risk.
+I've been using them for more than a year but it's best to back up your sd card if you're unsure.

 ## Credit
 Thanks to VampierMSX for the original Playstation Update script that these are based upon